 Professionally, the automotive manufacturing industry, the software development industry, and the education industry are popular business areas among the UT alumni.
-The majority of UT alumni wind up in the health care industry.
+The majority of alumni accept jobs in the health care industry.
 Former UT students do not typically enter the kidney dialysis center industry; in fact, less than two percent of graduates find work in this area, making it the least likely field for this group to enter.
-Former UT graduates bring in $56K on average.
+Former UT graduates bring in about $55K on average.

-Former Volunteers who have experience with Operations Management can expect to make 50 percent more than other alumni ($84K on average).
-UT alumni are often well versed in Project Management, with about a seventh of grads ending up in jobs that require this skillset.
-Proficiency in Microsoft Office, Microsoft Excel, and Data Analysis command top-of-the-line rewards as well.
+Knowledge of Operations Management seems to be related to bigger paychecks; in fact, skilled alumni bring in salaries that are 52 percent more than their former classmates' salaries ($84K).
+UT alumni are often well versed in Project Management, with nearly one-seventh of grads ending up in jobs that require this skillset.
+Experience with Microsoft Office, Microsoft Excel, and Data Analysis is highly valued as well.

 Benefits and Perks

-University of South Carolina graduates, who earn $56K on average, make a similar amount to UT grads.
-The Virginia Polytechnic Institute and State University, the University of North Carolina at Chapel Hill, and the University of Georgia are also similar to UT.
+University of South Carolina grads report the most similar salaries to UT alums, earning $56K on average.
+Other schools similar to UT include the Virginia Polytechnic Institute and State University, the University of North Carolina at Chapel Hill, and the University of Georgia.